Posted on January 19, 2017 in Alcohol and Drug News

 A study conducted in Malaysia on 293 regular users of kratom showed that more than half of the individuals who had used kratom for more than six months developed severe dependence issues on the drug.
 Additionally, 45% showed moderate dependence issues.
 Withdrawal symptoms existed in those who participated in the study.
 Physical withdrawal symptoms included pain, muscle spasms, sleep issues, hot flashes, decreased appetite and fever; psychological symptoms included restlessness, anger, tension, anxiety and depression.

 Since kratom is so similar to oxycodone and hydrocodone, the scheduling of the active chemicals may be a welcome relief.
 Often referred to as a “legal high,” the potential for addiction does exist and there should be no reason to expose individuals to yet another addictive substance on convenience store shelves.
+Individuals who are addicted to kratom should seek treatment just like those addicted to other substances.
 Alcohol, one of the most dangerous drugs on the market, is already widely available; why offer something as potentially dangerous as an opioid in stores as well?

 The DEA is also troubled by the self-treatment of opioid dependence with the use of kratom.
 Individuals who should truly be seeking help from medical professionals are instead turning to over-the-counter or through-the-Internet methods of treating serious dependence issues.
 There is an inherent danger in self-treatment and the agency hope to avoid any potential unnecessary deaths due to a lack of seeking proper medical treatment.